adelanajohn/InvestmentGenie/README.md

 In this post, we focus on how to create a generative AI app that offers tailored personalized investment recommendations based on the lifestyle and preferences of users.

+This project is intended for educational purposes only and not for production use.

 ## 2. Prompt Engineering 🏗️
 Prompt engineering is a crucial skill in working with generative AI models.
 It involves crafting effective inputs (prompts) to guide AI models in producing desired outputs.